Lizzy Valentine: Total Nonstop Action Wrestling

-Valentine also had a brief stint as a TNA Knockout in Total Nonstop Action Wrestling.
+Valentine had a brief stint as a TNA Knockout in Total Nonstop Action Wrestling (TNA).
 She first competed as JV Love on TNA Xplosion in a match against Tracy Brooks.
+She had a spot during the match where she flipped Brooks down to the mat by the hair.
 She was then repackaged as a new character named Cheerleader Valentina and replaced Brooks as the partner of Nurse Veronica in the all-female stable known as Bitchslap.
 In their first appearance together, they attacked the TNA cage dancers during a dance routine, but were separated by TNA security.
-A match was finally scheduled between Bitchslap (Stevens and Valentine) and the TNA cage dancers (April Pennington and Lollipop).
-However, before the match could fully start it was interrupted by Trinity, who revealed herself as the newest member of Bitchslap and attacked Pennington and Lollipop.
+A match was finally scheduled between Veronica and Valentine and the TNA cage dancers (April Pennington and Lollipop).
+However, before the match could fully start, it was interrupted by Trinity, who revealed herself as the newest member of Bitchslap and attacked Pennington and Lollipop.
 The TNA cage dancers retaliated against Bitchslap the following week.
-They summoned Bitchslap to the ring; however, Trinity forced Stevens and Valentine into the ring to fight the cage dancers.
-Pennington and Lollipop attacked Stevens and Valentine with leather straps until they fled up the entrance ramp to rejoin Trinity.
+They summoned Bitchslap to the ring; however, Trinity forced Veronica and Valentine into the ring to fight the cage dancers.
+Pennington and Lollipop attacked Veronica and Valentine with leather straps, until they fled up the entrance ramp to rejoin Trinity.

-The storyline with Bitchslap was then dropped because TNA didn't have enough female wrestlers to compete against the group, and Stevens turned down a two-year contract with TNA, instead attempting to sign with either WWE or a company in Japan.
+The storyline with Bitchslap was then dropped because TNA didn't have enough female wrestlers to compete against the group, and Ronnie Stevens turned down a two-year contract with TNA, instead attempting to sign with either WWE or a company in Japan.
 Brooks and Trinity were then placed into other storylines and TNA stopped booking Miklosi.

-After her time with TNA, Valentine debuted for Ultimate Pro Wrestling in California and began managing Pro Wrestling Guerrilla heavyweight champion Adam Pearce.
-Miklosi then auditioned for the 2005 Diva Search held by World Wrestling Entertainment; however, she was not selected as a finalist.
+On December 21, 2009, at the tapings of Impact!, Valentine defeated Amber O'Neal in a tryout dark match.

 Wrestling Society X

-In 2006, Valentine performed in the short-lived MTV wrestling series Wrestling Society X under the ring name Lizzy Valentine as a valet and girlfriend for Matt Sydal as a heel.
+In 2006, Valentine performed in the short-lived MTV wrestling series Wrestling Society X. She was the valet and on-screen girlfriend of Matt Sydal, and worked as a heel.

-On the July 29 edition of Wrestling Society X, Sydal defeated Human Tornado after an interference from Valentine.
-Valentine accompanied Sydal to the ring where he defeated Scorpio Sky, After the match, Valentine wrote "Hater" on his back.
+On the July 29 episode of Wrestling Society X, Sydal defeated Human Tornado, after interference from Valentine.
+Valentine accompanied Sydal to the ring where he defeated Scorpio Sky, and after the match, Valentine wrote "Hater" on his back.
 Sydal began a feud with Syxx-Pac over Valentine, but WSX folded before they ever had a match.